Megablast: Plot

 In the future, Earth has achieved a state of global peace, but one problem has arisen: a wholesale disappearance of young women.
 A top-secret planetary protection organization investigates the strange disappearances and discovers that the women are being abducted by aliens.
 The aliens hail from the planet Zancs, where a rampant disease has sterilized the entire female population.
 Unable to mate with their own kind, the people of Zancs have found the perfect reproductive substitutes in the women of Earth, abducting them to keep the planetary population steady.

 Two fighter pilots - Downson and Bogey - are ordered to rescue the women of Earth, including one of the pilot's significant others, by flying to Zancs and eliminating any threats the inhabitants pose.

 Gameplay

-The ship was all ready equipped with four Options, each one set to fire in vertical and horizontal positions.
+The ship was already equipped with four Options, each one set to fire in vertical and horizontal positions.
 The player collected orbs to empower the Option's firing strength and durability; Each Option had to be empowered by collecting the orbs depending on the Option's direction.
 The player's Extend was set at every 100,000 points.

 The music during the demo of the game includes Fantaisie-Impromptu by Frédéric Chopin, and the ending theme contains the fourth movement of Beethoven's Symphony No. 9.